"I count myself in nothing else so happy

 Siddhartha Khosla is a film and television composer and frontman, multi-instrumentalist and songwriter for critically acclaimed band Goldspot.
 Goldspothas released three albums and has been featured on TV shows ( most notably How I Met Your Mother, The OC, The Neighbors), major brand advertising campaigns (Google, Target, Apple), and films (Basmati Blues w/ Donald Sutherland and Brie Larson, Today's Special w/ Aasif Mandvi).
 Sidd's songs have also appeared in trailers for How Do You Know (Reese Witherspoon), The Dilemma (Vince Vaughn), and Something Borrowed (Kate Hudson).

-Sidd's recent composing credits include Lionsgate drama The Royals, (Elizabeth Hurley) and ABC show The Neighbors (Dan Fogelman, EP) and the new Grandfathered on Fox.
+Sidd's recent composing credits include NBC's hit show This Is Us for which Sidd has won numerous awards, the Lionsgate drama The Royals, (Elizabeth Hurley) and ABC show The Neighbors (Dan Fogelman, EP) and the new Grandfathered on Fox.
 In November 2013, Sidd was invited as the musical guest for First Lady Michelle Obama's Diwalicelebration at the White House.
 Sidd's band has appeared on KCRW's "Morning Becomes Eclectic," NPR's "Tell Me More," and has shared the bill with the likes of the Arcade Fire, Bjork, Death Cab for Cutie, Franz Ferdinand, and Feist.
 Siddis managed by Steve Nice (Nice Management & Consulting) and represented by WME.

 Born and raised in Argentina, Rocio is an Art Director and Production Designer based in NYC.
 With an intense passion for film and the fine arts, Rocio has worked in different mediums including paint, photography and, most recently, animation.
 After attending filmmaking at the National Institute of Art in Buenos Aires, she has studied cinematography and worked extensively with music videos, commercials, short and feature films.